Excerpt from TPiCS report No. 73.

 You must steadily make rules and everybody must keep them.

 You must “organize basic data and put them right” so that everybody can understand them.
-You must immediately erase the data that have no longer been necessary, and keep the data registered in the server living data all the time.
+You must immediately erase the data that have no longer been necessary, and keep the data registered in

 This is the “5S’s” of data.